Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 - body
 ```

-Occasionally, a group alone won't be enough to ensure a correct z-axis stack.
-An optional modifier value can be added to the z-index mixin, which will be added to the groups z-index.
-This optional modifier has a range of `1 - 999`.
-Anything exceeding this will be ignored, and the base z-index for the group will be returned.
+An optional modifier value can be added to the z-index mixin, which will be added to the group’s z-index.
+This optional modifier has a range of `1-999`.
+Anything exceeding this will be ignored and the base z-index for the group will be returned.

 ```
 .foo {